ndelaire/htmlcss_coderefactor/README.md

 # HTML/CSS Code Refactor

-Horiseon wanted to adjust their codebase to follow accessibility standards so that their our own site is optimized for search engines.
+Horiseon wanted to adjust their codebase to follow accessibility standards so that their site is optimized for search engines.

 ## Description